raseekshrestha/60daysoflearning/day38/Readme.md

 ```

-docker compose for prometheus server
+docker compose for prometheus server,grafana and loki

 ```
 version: '3'